ttlpta/ttlpta/README.md

 [![An image of @ttlpta's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/ttlpta)](https://holopin.io/@ttlpta)

-:point_right: DM : skype - ttlpta.g :point_left:
+:point_right: DM me: skype - ttlpta.g :point_left: